 We are still available and booking appointments over telephone and video conference

-Many people in the UK are concerned about whether their financial assets will pass on to their loved ones after they die.
-By planning ahead and taking steps sooner rather than later, you can enable the transfer of assets to run smoothly from one generation to the next and preserve family wealth.
+By planning ahead and taking asset protection steps sooner rather than later, you can enable the transfer of assets to run smoothly from one generation to the next and preserve family wealth

 A Trust is an arrangement in which an individual transfers assets to one or more people ("Trustees") who will hold it for the benefit of another person or group of people ("beneficiaries").
 The most common form of Family Trust in England and Wales is called a Life Interest Trust.